Doctoral Certificate in Public Policy

 The History and Sociology of Technology and Science master's degree program appeals to a broad range of students and professionals.
 Those with technical backgrounds are exposed to broad socio-historical perspectives on science and technology, while those with backgrounds in the humanities and social sciences develop an aptitude for tackling scientific and technical questions.
 All students gain skills in social analysis and in oral and written communication, which serve to enhance employment opportunities in a variety of occupations.
 Visit school

 Established in 1997, the Master of Science in Human Computer Interaction offers an empirical approach to digital design.
-This interdisciplinary, collaborative program is a cooperative effort of the College of Computing; the School of Psychology; and the School of Literature, Media, and Communication.
+This interdisciplinary, collaborative program is a cooperative effort of the the Ivan Allen School of Literature, Media, and Communication; the College of Computing; the School of Psychology; and the School of Industrial Design.
 Coordinated and administered through Georgia Tech's Graphics, Visualization and Usability Center, the program provides students with the practical, interdisciplinary skills and theoretical understanding they will need to become leaders in the design, implementation, and evaluation of the computer interfaces of the future.
 It was the first such program in Georgia, and one of a small but growing number internationally.
 Find out more

 The Master of Science in International Affairs program provides the theoretical and methodological skills to demystify the major issues confronting the world today.
 Students have the opportunity to tailor the program to their individual interests through elective offerings in the School and interdisciplinary work in economics, management, public policy, computer science, engineering, and other fields.
 We encourage internships that provide relevant work experience and participation in overseas programs.
 Visit school